ayarihanine/ayarihanine/README.md

 ## About Me

 A Software Pre-Engineering Student with a keen interest in Artificial Intelligence.
-I focus on building **scalable web applications** and experimenting with **Generative AI agents** that solve real-world problems.
+I focus on building **scalable web applications** and experimenting with **Generative AI agents** that solve real problems.
 My goal is to leverage technology to create innovative solutions and contribute to the ever-evolving landscape of AI.

 - **Currently working on**: AI agents, automation workflows (n8n), and full-stack projects.
 - **Reach out**: [ayarihanine@proton.me](mailto:ayarihanine@proton.me)